 Types of Waves for Surfing | Beginner's Guide to Surf Breaks

-What's a beach break?
-And what's a point break?
-And is a shallow reef break a sensible place to learn to surf?
-These and other such questions answered
+What’s a beach break?
+What’s a point break?
+And is a shallow reef really the place to learn to surf?
+Here’s your 2025 guide to the main types of surf waves — and what to expect from each.

 Types of Waves for Surfing Surfers on Fistral Beach, Newquay, Cornwall.